kod3r/ScrapingTutorial/README.md

 # ScrapingTutorial
-Exploring ML results from scraping news
+Exploring how the quality of news can be derived from ML results got from scraping links.